 Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of an emergency for the State of Florida (FEMA-3293-EM), dated September 7, 2008, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of Florida (FEMA-3546-EM), dated September 15, 2020, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated September 7, 2008, the President declared an emergency under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+Notice is hereby given that, in a letter dated September 15, 2020, the President issued an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5207 (the Stafford Act), as follows:

-You are authorized to provide appropriate assistance for required emergency measures, authorized under Title V of the Stafford Act, to save lives, protect property and public health and safety, or to lessen or avert the threat of a catastrophe in the designated areas.
-Specifically, you are authorized to provide assistance for emergency protective measures (Category B), including direct Federal assistance, under the Public Assistance program.
-This assistance excludes regular time costs for subgrantees' regular employees.
-In addition, you are authorized to provide such other forms of assistance under Title V of the Stafford Act, as you may deem appropriate.
+You are authorized to provide appropriate assistance for required emergency measures, authorized under title V of the Stafford Act, to save lives and to protect property and public health and safety, and to lessen or avert the threat of a catastrophe in the designated areas.
+Specifically, you are authorized to provide Public Assistance Category B emergency protective measures, including direct Federal assistance in selected areas and Public Assistance Category B emergency protective measures, limited to direct Federal assistance in the other designated areas.

 Consistent with the requirement that Federal assistance be supplemental, any Federal funds provided under the Stafford Act for Public Assistance will be limited to 75 percent of the total eligible costs.
 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal emergency assistance and administrative expenses.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, Thomas P. Davies, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, Jeffrey L. Coleman, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

 The following areas of the State of Florida have been designated as adversely affected by this declared emergency:

-Monroe County for emergency protective measures (Category B), including direct Federal assistance, under the Public Assistance program.
+Emergency protective measures (Category B), including direct Federal assistance, under the Public Assistance program for Bay, Escambia, Holmes, Okaloosa, Santa Rosa, Walton, and Washington Counties.

 Administrator, Federal Emergency Management Agency.